ElliePenguins/UserData/README.md

 	   runs.
 This should eventually implement atomicity.

 	3.
-	   Add memory alignment and other efficencies to malloc wrapper function(s) in format.c source file.
+	   Add memory alignment and other efficencies to wrapper function(s) in format.c source file.

 	4.